Capture hazardous spills from railroad tanker cars

 All top surfaces of the major Ultra-Track Pan components feature a slip-resistant design.
-Grates and covers have a raised, molded-in texture that is very similar to a diamond plate design.
-The inner surface of all center and side track pans has a surface that is similar to 80 grit sandpaper.
+Grates have a raised, molded-in texture that is very similar to a diamond plate design.
+The inner surface of all center and side track pans has a surface that is similar to 80-grit sandpaper.

 -40° F up to + 140° F.

 Does “wind chill” have any effect on the Ultra-Track Pans?

 What equipment and tools are required to install Ultra-Track Pans?